metno/rove/README.md

 It is worth noting that ROVE scales horizontally.
 If you need more throughput than one node can provide, you can set up as many as you need behind a load balancer, though in most cases it's likely your bottleneck will be your data source.

 ## Test it out
-To use ROVE you need to [generate bindings](https://grpc.io/docs/languages/python/quickstart/#generate-grpc-code) for the API in the language you want to use.
+To use ROVE you need to [generate bindings](https://grpc.io/docs/languages/python/quickstart/#generate-grpc-code) (a library that allows you to interact with the API) for the API in the language you want to use.
 The API definition can be found [here](https://github.com/metno/rove/blob/trunk/proto/rove.proto).

 The API has 2 endpoints: